• Skip to main content

 Runtime

-The larger the fuel tank and the more efficient the generator runs, the longer you can power appliances off of a single tank.
+The larger the fuel tank and the more efficient the portable generator runs, the longer you can power appliances off of a single tank.
 Manufacturers provide runtime estimates based on using only part of a generator’s capacity.
 Westinghouse quotes runtime based on a 25% load, but the industry standard uses a 50% load as the basis for runtime estimates.

 Some portable generators have an “Eco mode” or an automatic throttle that varies engine speed depending on load.
 This reduces noise and fuel consumption while saving wear and tear on the engine.